nyorain/vil/docs/design.md

 	  to only show commands from one of the command buffers in that region
 	- extend the idea above: toggle display of each command buffer in the view.
 	  We display the union of them (still trying to merge what can be merged).

+# Performance

+First performance tests on a real game showed: basic resource tracking is enough to completely mess up frame times!
+Couple of reasons:

+- completely underestimated the number of resources in sample cases: a descriptor set can reference many thousand resources and a resource can be referenced in many thousand descriptor sets.
+Linear times for creation and destruction are not acceptable.
+- completely underestimated the number of commands in a command buffer.
+  Games can easily have thousands of draw calls (where each draw call previously has multiple bind commands) and, as it turns out, allocating memory in __EVERY SINGLE ONE OF THEM__ is a bad idea.
+Also, games record command buffers in every frame, in practice.